BVM (BVM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BVM Historical Price

-According to the latest data gathered on BVM live price page, the current price of BVM is 0.009701USD.
+According to the latest data gathered on BVM live price page, the current price of BVM is 0.012748USD.
 The circulating supply of BVM(BVM) is

 In the past 24 hours, BVM has shown a price movement of